ANSWERED ON THIS PAGE:

 - What makes Emergo by UL ideally qualified to represent your company in Europe?

-As your Authorized Representative for clinical studies in Europe, Emergo by UL is prepared to provide authorization for the use of Emergo by UL’s name and registered address.
+As your Legal Representative for clinical studies in Europe, Emergo by UL is prepared to provide authorization for the use of Emergo by UL’s name and registered address.
 To do so we will assess, amongst others:

 - Documentation to be submitted to Local Authorities, including Clinical Study Protocol, Investigator Brochure, Risk Assessment, and information supporting the device’s safety and efficacy.